23-25 March, 2027 | Steigenberger Wiltcher's, Brussels

 We’re Looking for Great Speakers

-The 2025 Call for Speakers will open 27 August.
-The EU Cybersecurity Act (EUCA) Conference Program Committee seeks proposals for presentations from industry professionals with experience in technology, application, and policy of certification standards.
+The 2027 Call for Speakers will open 27 August.
+The EU Cyber Acts Conference Program Committee seeks proposals for presentations from industry professionals with experience in technology, application, and policy of certification standards.
 We are seeking:

 Front-Line Professionals